 The latest three cases are related to very different food products, highlighting that any processed food is at the risk of being contaminated by small pieces of metal.
-Although the cause of the metal contamination is unknown, it often occurs due to changes in the process, the breakdown of processing equipment, poor protection, or human error.
-Nevertheless, the resultant cost, in terms of reputation and money, are significant.
+Although the cause of metal contamination is unknown, it often occurs due to changes in the process, the breakdown of processing equipment, poor protection, or human error.
+Nevertheless, the resultant cost, in terms of reputation and money, is significant.

 Ensuring Metal-Free Food Produce

 Processed foodstuffs carry a high risk of metal contamination.
 Such metal is often traced back to damaged or broken processing equipment, contaminated feedstock, and the accidental introduction of metal during maintenance work.
 Major food retailers such as Marks & Spencer have implemented strict guidelines to prevent occurrences of metal-contaminated food reaching the consumer.
 These guidelines include regular audits.

 Metal contamination is removed during the manufacturing process with magnetic separators and metal detectors.
 High strength, Rare Earth magnetic separators attract and hold magnetically susceptible metals including fine work-hardened stainless steel from processing equipment.
 Metal Detectors are commonly used at the end of a process as a final check prior to and post packing.
 Any metal contaminated products are removed for disposal or re-processing.

 There is a wide range of magnetic separator and metal detector designs to suit any application.
 It is necessary to understand the process and the potential contamination problem before recommended the optimum solution.
 This often forms part of an audit of a food processing plant.

 To find out more about having a magnetic separation audit or for additional information, please contact us on: